JamesGJ5-Learning-To-Code/todo-list/README.md

 - i) todoList (a list of references to todoItem objects in this project) -- LATER, consider using a heap for efficient list reordering when adding etc.
 -- References to todoItem objects with higher priorities come earlier in the list
+- ii) nextObjectId
-- ii) title
+- iii) title
-- iii) soonestDueDate (equal to soonest dueDate of objects in todoList)
+- iv) soonestDueDate (equal to soonest dueDate of objects in todoList)
-- iv) priority (equal to priority of highest priority of objects in todoList)
+- v) priority (equal to priority of highest priority of objects in todoList)
 - NOT made using a module

 3. For project list object (called allProjects)